learn-co-curriculum/mod3-project-week-setup-example/README.md

   + `touch index.html`

-+ Verify everything worked by running `ls` You should see bin, src, styles, and index.html at the root directory of your frontend project
++ Verify everything worked by running `ls` You should see `bin src styles and index.html` at the root directory of your frontend project

 ---